-- strict inheritance means that there are no exceptions to the inheritance of properties from superclasses to subclasses.
+Strict inheritance means that there are no exceptions to the inheritance of properties from superclasses to subclasses.
 For instance, some systems may declare that elephants are grey, and regard a white elephant as an exception.
 Under strict inheritance it would hold that: if all elephants were grey, then a white elephant could not be an elephant.
 Obviously not all elephants are grey.
 To be grey is not part of the intension of the concept elephant but an optional property.
+The CIDOC CRM applies strict inheritance as a normalization principle.

+multiple inheritance

-The CIDOC CRM applies strict inheritance as a normalization principle. - multiple inheritance means that a class A may have more than one immediate superclass. inheritance Multiple inheritance means that a class A may have more than one immediate superclasse.
+Multiple inheritance means that a class A may have more than one immediate superclass.
 The extension of a class with multiple immediate superclasses is a subset of the intersection of all extensions of its superclasses.
 The intension of a class with multiple immediate superclasses extends the intensions of all its superclasses, i.e. its traits are more restrictive than any of its superclasses.
 If multiple inheritance is used, the resulting "class hierarchy" is a directed graph and not a tree structure.
 If it is represented as an indented list, there are necessarily repetitions of the same class at different positions in the list.

 For example, Person is both, an Actor and a Biological Object.

-MultipleMultiple Instantiation is the term that describes the case that an instance of class A is alsoDefinition of the CIDOC Conceptual Reference Model version 6.2.7E.S.: In Progress since [22/10/2019]
+Multiple Instantiation is the term that describes the case that an instance of class A is also

+E.S.: In Progress since [22/02/202020]